TheTallProgrammer/GPT-Oracle-Discord-Bot/README.md

 - `!save_key`: This command allows secure API key storage, either locally (Lite version) or on a remote server (Ultra version).
 Saving your API key is essential to unlock the bot's advanced capabilities.

-- `!ask`: Engage directly with the GPT-4 model using the `!ask` command.
-Provide a prompt or question and receive intelligent, contextually relevant responses, leveraging the power of GPT-4 for interactive and informative conversations.
+- `!ask`: Engage directly with the GPT-3.5 Turbo model using the `!ask` command.
+Provide a prompt or question and receive intelligent, contextually relevant responses, leveraging the power of GPT-3.5 Turbo for interactive and informative conversations.

 - `!draw`: The `!draw` command unleashes the creativity of the DALLE 2 AI art generator.
 Supply a prompt to generate unique and fascinating art pieces, letting you delve into the world of AI-generated art.